DanielStuttgart/CarND-Path-Planning/README.md

 ![](DoubleLaneChange.gif)

 ## Executing this code
 This code was developed in a Windows Environment with Visual Studio 2019.

-Please add ```Eigen-3.3```-library to the src-folder.
-I did not upload the whole library, since there were too many files.
-Changelog:
+**Changelog:**
-* added this documentation about Eigen-3.3
+* added Eigen-3.3 library.
+If any errors occur, please add ```Eigen-3.3```-library to the src-folder manually.
 * changed path-variable ```string map_file_ = "../../../data/highway_map.csv";``` (running in my Windows-environment) into ```string map_file_ = "../data/highway_map.csv";```, since reviewer was not able to load map data
 * added various subfunctions in order to avoid leaving the lane (please look in section below for further details)
 * issue with boundary-detection from Udacity Term 3 Simulator, Windows (please look in section below for further details and video)